ricardojoserf/TrickDump/README.md

 # TrickDump - "python-flavour" branch

 This branch implements the same functionality as the main branch but using Python3.
+As an addition, it allows to create the zip file with a password.

 You can run the files as scripts:

 ```
 python lock.py [-o OPTION] [-p PATH]